 The first two weeks following birth/placement are the compulsory maternity/adoption leave period and are reserved for the birth parent/adopter.
-This means that the birth parent/adopter cannot curtail their maternity/adoption leave to take SPL until two weeks after the birth/placement and the maximum period that the parents could take as SPL is 50 weeks between them (although it will normally be less than this because of the maternity/adoption leave to take before the birth/placement).
+This means that the birth parent/adopter cannot curtail their maternity/adoption leave to take SPL until two weeks after the birth/placement and the maximum period that the parents could take as SPL is 50 weeks between them (although it will normally be less than this because of the maternity/adoption leave that birth parent/adopters usually take before the birth/placement).